Australian gambling tax law

 Casino operators and bookmakers.
 All licensed companies are required to pay taxes and fees, which may vary by state and type of activity.
 Exempli gratia:

-NSW10% GGRGross Gaming Revenue
+New South Wales10% GGRGross Gaming Revenue

 Victoria9.
 11%–21.
-25%Depending on game type
+25%Depending on the type of games

 QueenslandUp to 35%Depending on income

-💡Note: GGR (gross gaming revenue) = all bets - all payouts to players.
+💡 Note: GGR (gross gaming revenue) = all bets - all payouts to players.

 What about offshore online casinos?